Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 * As an Teacher, I would like to securely login and out of the application in order to prevent unauthorised access to pupil data.

+* As a Teacher, I would like to view a list of all passports assigned to my Teacher ID number in order to conveniently access their passports.

 * As a Teacher, I would like to view the passports of children transitioning into my class in order to prepare supports, staff and educational resources to better facilitate their transition.

-* As a Teacher, I would like to print a ‘printer friendly’ version of a passport in order to provide an easy reference chart for both staff & pupils during the transitional period.

-* As a Teacher, I would like to upload pictures to a gallery section of a pupils passport in order to provide examples of classroom activities.

-* As a Teacher, I would like the ability to comment on pictures in the gallery in order to provide further feedback to pupils, parents and future teachers.

 <br>